 1. Opt for Foam

-There are tons of options out there, but one style stands out above the rest for most people: "You want something soft and flexible — the best ones are the little foam earplugs," Dr. Kari says, who opts for this type of earplug herself.
+There are tons of options for earplugs out there, but one style stands out above the rest for most people: "You want something soft and flexible — the best ones are the little foam earplugs," Dr. Kari says, who opts for this type of earplug herself.
 "You pinch them between your fingers to shrink them, insert them in your ear canal and they slowly expand back so that they fit to your size."

 If you find that your earplugs slip out, try a different size.
 Some are specifically made to fit slim or wide ear canals.
 "You can also get custom earplugs from an audiologist," Dr. Kari says.